 Auto industry experts estimate that there are more than a million Ford 6L Power Stroke trucks/engines being used today.
 Their drivers/owners are passionate about their power, torque and the well-configured package that these engines present.
 Paradoxically, in terms of original manufacture, the product lasted just for four years.
 Built by Navistar, there were perennial complaints from customers about reliability and warranty.
 Though the company rejigged the engine and launched the 6.4L Power Stroke shortly afterwards, there are still plenty of the 6Ls being run.
+In this blog, you will be knowing about Bulletproofing Your Diesel Truck: What’s The Story?

 This came about as a result of some clever diagnosis, re-tooling and replacements of parts by two brothers Ken and Gene Neale, desert truck racing enthusiasts based in Mesa, Arizona.
 They provided great solutions to the problems that plagued this engine and gave them a whole new lease of life, under the brand name of their company BulletProof Diesel.
 The word “bulletproofing” soon acquired generic status for a variety of repair/replacement work that could be done on diesel engines.